CrisBogucki/Angular-Basic-Workshop/app/README.md

 > Sample app for workshop

 #### Development
- - Run `ng serve -o` for a dev server with open in browser.
+ - Run `ng serve -o --port 8080` for a dev server with open in browser.

 ### Build
  - Run `ng build` to build the project.